• Home

 Go to the doctor!

-Your problem may require more attention than a dozen FISH-MOX survival antibiotics.
+Your problem may require more attention than a dozen FISH-MOX antibiotics.

-Tetracycline, for example, becomes toxic to your kidneys after it has expired.
+Tetracycline, for example, becomes toxic to your kidneys after expiration.

 Don’t be Patient Zero.